SoftHu/tos_avg/En/Leon.md

 Start -->1775551896511352[<b>Speaker 👉 Leon:</b>
 \nWhat do you get the man who has seen it all... well, this.
 Thank you, &lbrace;c.playername&rbrace;, I will cherish this gift greatly.]
 Start -->1775551896511356[<b>Speaker 👉 Leon:</b>
-\nThis will go nicely in the temple.
+\nThis will go nicely in the &lbrace;location.21&rbrace;.
 Thank you.]
 Start -->1775551896511360[<b>Speaker 👉 Leon:</b>
-\nHmm, I wonder where I'll put this in the temple.]
+\nHmm, I wonder where I'll put this in the &lbrace;location.21&rbrace;.]
 Start -->1775551896511364[<b>Speaker 👉 Leon:</b>
 \nI'm not sure I have any room for this on my shelf.
 Thanks anyway.]
 Start -->1775551896511368[<b>Speaker 👉 Leon:</b>